real-zephex/Dramalama/README.md

 4. Open your browser and navigate to `http://localhost:3000` to see the application in action.

 #### Demo
-Live demo is available at [Dramalama - Vercel](https://dramalama.vercel.app) and [Dramalama - Netlify](https://dramalama.netlify.app)
+Live demo is available at [Dramalama - Netlify](https://dramalama.netlify.app)

-*Using the netlify one is recommended*
+NOTE: Dramalama is only hosted on netlify unless stated otherwise.
+Someone hosted this site on vercel with the same url and everything, so use it at your own risk!

 ## License
 This project is licensed under the MIT License.